Is Moonshiners TV Show Real or Fake?

 There is no way to prove it is real or fake if no physical samples get tested

 The only true way to determine whether the show is real or fake is to get a physical sample of the moonshine and test its composition.
 Tim Smith spoke to Bourbon Blog and said it was not enough to see someone make moonshine on the screen to say it is real or fake.
-This is because you cannot tell if the substance gets created is moonshine or any other substance like water.
+This is because you cannot tell if the substance being created is moonshine or any other substance like water.

 However, one may want to think it is real since the show was originally meant to talk about legal moonshine.
 Magilla Entertainment producers first thought it would be too risky to make a show about illicit moonshine, so they had a plan for a legal one.
 They later scratched that script out since the story wasn’t as compelling or entertaining.
 Needless to say, they have all the moonshine-making experience a show like this would need.